sidney-eliot/3d-artists-handbook/content/zbrush.md

 1. Enable `Configure UI` and do changes
 2. Then store the UI for yourself somewhere
 3. Finally click `Store Config` so ZBrush starts with that UI
-4. There are situations where ZBrush does not start with your UI, in that case click `Load UI`
+4. There are situations where ZBrush doesn't start with your UI, in that case click `Load UI`

 The process is the same for Hotkeys and Color Themes.